 The beaches of the Dodecanese are considered to be among the cleanest and most beautiful in Greece, where bathers can rest under the hot sun of the Aegean and enjoy the idyllic landscape they’ve been lusting after on Instagram.

-The Dodecanese are here and waiting for you.
-They are ready to embrace you and offer you unique opportunities for holidays that will be truly unforgettable.
+The Dodecanese islands are here and waiting for you.
+They are ready to embrace you and offer you unique opportunities for holidays and island-hopping adventures that will be truly unforgettable.